pbs-assess/pacea/README.md

   al. (2019).
 Variables are available for (a) 40,580 spatial cells across Canada’s Pacific Exclusive Economic Zone, and **NEW** (b) 161,025 spatial cells across a larger domain, extending into US waters.
-Variables are given as 27 years of monthly means (from 1993 to 2019).
+Variables are given as 33 years of monthly means (from 1993 to 2025 **VERY NEW**).
 The variables are:

   - dissolved oxygen concentration
   - pH